 Aiyar et al. (2014) investigate the impact of changes in the UK bank trigger ratio on credit growth, using quarterly data for the period 1998-2007, employing the current and three lags of changes in the trigger ratio (i.e. a similar specification to that used in this paper).
 They report that “an increase in the capital requirement ratio of 100 basis points, induces on average a cumulative fall in loan growth of 5.7 and 6 percentage points.”
 These estimates include a bank specific credit demand proxy, based on weighted average employment growth in 14 industrial sectors and bank lending shares, but this proxy is not statistically significant.
 Aiyar, Calomiris and Wieladek (2016a) extend the specification to include changes in interest rates, reporting a similar but slightly smaller loan responses to changes in the trigger ratio.
 Aiyar, Calomiris and Wieladek (2014b) focus on impact on international lending by UK banks, allowing a stronger control for credit demand based on country specific time effects, reporting cumulative fall of international lending of between 5.5%.

 A concern with these estimates of the impact of a change in the UK trigger ratio on bank credit supply is that these are typically increased when supervisors are concerned about increased bank risk exposure.
 The reported estimates may reflect the response of the bank to this increased risk exposure rather than the impact of higher capital requirements.
 This criticism does not apply to the estimates of Jiménez et al. (2017), exploiting the dynamic forward looking loan loss provisioning in Spain combined with firm-bank level data to identify credit supply impacts.
-Their idenfication follows the approach pioneered by Khwaja and Mian (2008), exploiting firm-bank level data on borrowing by firms with multiple (two or more) bank credit relationships.
+Their identification follows the approach pioneered by Khwaja and Mian (2008), exploiting firm-bank level data on borrowing by firms with multiple (two or more) bank credit relationships.
 Where a shock has a varying bank impact, then the credit supply impact of the shock can be estimated as a ‘difference in difference’.
-For Jiménez et al. (2017) this is an estimate of the impact of the differences between banks in changes in capital requirement (arising from the Spanish regime of forward looking dynamic provisioning introduced in 200Q3) on the difference in growth of credit by banks whenever they lend to the same firm.
+For Jiménez et al. (2017) this is an estimate of the impact of the differences between banks in changes in capital requirement (arising from the Spanish regime of forward-looking dynamic provisioning introduced in 200Q3) on the difference in growth of credit by banks whenever they lend to the same firm.
 Specifically they focus on ‘bad times’, the reduction in the required capital for anticipated loan loss provisions from 33% to 10% in 2008Q4 and then from 10% to 0% in 2009:Q4.
 They find that the resulting countercyclical reductions in capital requirements in these ‘bad times’, helped sustain credit growth (a 1 percentage point increase in capital buffers increasing credit to firms by 9 percentage points).

-De Jonghe et. al. (2019) use a similar approach to identification in their examination the impact on corporate lending in Belgium of discretionary supervisory adjustments to additional disretionary capital requirements (over and above the Basel II minima), between April 2011 and November 2014.
+De Jonghe et. al. (2020) use a similar approach to identification in their examination the impact on corporate lending in Belgium of discretionary supervisory adjustments to additional discretionary capital requirements (over and above the Basel II minima), between April 2011 and November 2014.
 These adjustments were made periodically on a bank by bank basis, in much the same way as in the changes in UK trigger ratios exploited by Aiyar et. al. (2014).
-Belgian credit registry data for firms borrowing from multiplebanks allows them to compare quarterly credit growth from a bank impacted by a change in required capital to credit growth with credit growth by other banks to the same borrower.
+Belgian credit registry data for firms borrowing from multiple banks allow them to compare quarterly credit growth from a bank impacted by a change in required capital to credit growth with credit growth by other banks to the same borrower.
 They find that an increase in required regulatory capital of 1.5% results I 0.19% lower credit growth i.e. an impact that is an order of magnitude smaller than reported by Aiyar et al. (2014) and Jiminez et al. (2017).